 James has represented board members, managing directors and executives of leading Fortune 500 firms in the highly regulated financial services, investment advisory and healthcare industries concerning change of employment, compensation, severance negotiations, investigations and other employment-related issues.

-James also represents corporations and individuals charged with federal and state crimes, focusing on securities and financial related matters, including insider trading, money laundering, securities matters and wire/mail fraud, among others.
-James draws on his investigative experience to assist in pre-indictment defense and internal investigations concerning corporate and employee criminal conduct, theft of trade secrets or other protected information and other sensitive corporate matters.
-James acts as liaison to law enforcement agencies when corporations uncover employee or agency illegality.
+James represents corporations and individuals charged with federal and state crimes and shareholder allegations of wrongdoing, focusing on securities and financial related matters, including securities and wire/mail fraud, conversion of client assets, breach of fiduciary duty, insider trading, and money laundering, among others.
+James draws on his investigative experience to assist in pre-litigation strategy, investigations and strategic defenses concerning corporate, employee conduct, and other sensitive corporate matters that could materially affect a client’s business.

 In the white collar practice area, James has represented clients or participated in the following: